Digests, Headnotes, and Key Numbers Research Guide

 |American Digest (also known as the Decennial Digest)||1658-present (Century Edition, First Decennial - Eleventh Decennial)||Library no longer subscribes to the General Digest which updates the Decennial Digest|

 In addition to the printed digests, you can search by topic and key number on Westlaw.
-You can search for a topic and key number by clicking "key numbers" in the blue bar on the top of the Westlaw screen.
+You can search for a topic and key number by clicking "Key Numbers" on the All Content tab on Westlaw's homepage.

 Step Three: Reading Headnotes and Cases

-Step three is simply to find your digest, select the volume containing your topic, find your key number and read the headnotes listed under it to find useful cases; or to retrieve headnotes with your key numbers on Westlaw.
-It is important never to cite a case directly from the digest, since the headnote contains only limited information about the case.
-Instead, note the citations of interest, then use the citations to find and read the opinions in full.
-Digests are updated by pocket parts and paper supplements: don't forget to check them for the newest cases.
+Step three is simply to 1) find your digest, select the volume containing your topic, find your key number, and read the headnotes listed to find useful cases or 2) retrieve headnotes with your key numbers on Westlaw.
+It is important never to cite a case directly from the digest because the headnote contains only limited information about the case.
+Instead, note the citations of interest.
+Then use the citations to find and read the opinions in full.
+Print digests are updated by pocket parts and paper supplements, so don't forget to check those for the newest cases.

 - If you are researching many years of cases, you may have to use more than one digest or search more than one database on Westlaw to cover the desired time period.
 Older cases may be just as important as newer cases for some legal issues.